-I’m a curator and writer whose work explores the intersections of DIY and/or craft-oriented cultural production, histories of grassroots social-justice activism, and intersectional theories of identity.
+I’m a curator, creative project manager, and writer whose work often explores the intersections of craft/DIY cultural practices, grassroots social-justice activism, and theories of identity.

-Formerly, I worked as Curator of Public Programs for the Museum of Arts and Design in New York City, where I planned a range of discursive, cinema, workshop/demonstration, and performance programs in support of Museum exhibitions.
-At MAD, I also curated the 6th Floor Education Center’s Project Space, as well as special projects and exhibitions occurring either in the Museum’s main galleries or 7th Floor Event Space.
-Projects included the exhibition Studio Views: Craft in the Expanded Field (co-curated with Carli Beseau) and the durational performance event Kinetic Intimacies (co-curated with Angelik Vizcarrondo-Laboy).
+Before this, I worked as Curator of Public Programs for the Museum of Arts and Design in New York City from 2016-2018, at which I planned a range of discursive, cinema, workshop/demonstration, and performance programs in support of Museum exhibitions.
+There, I also curated the 6th Floor Education Center’s Project Space, as well as special projects and exhibitions occurring either in the Museum’s main galleries or 7th Floor Event Space.
+Special projects included the exhibition Studio Views: Craft in the Expanded Field (co-curated with Carli Beseau) and the durational performance event Kinetic Intimacies (co-curated with Angelik Vizcarrondo-Laboy).

 From 2018-2019, I served as Curatorial Consultant for Envisioning Justice, an initiative created and facilitated by Illinois Humanities that engaged Chicagoans in conversation about the impact of mass incarceration in local communities, culminating in a 2019 exhibition curated by Alexandria Eregbu at The Sullivan Galleries of The School of the Art Institute of Chicago.
 Other recent independent curatorial endeavors include showings of new work by artists Jesse Harrod and Chris Bogia at the SPRING/BREAK Art Show in New York City.
 In 2017, I completed work on a celebrated group exhibition and publication examining the ongoing HIV/AIDS crisis through the lens of youth, race, and pop culture titled One day this kid will get larger, held at the DePaul Art Museum in Chicago.